meeque/tls-playground/cert/README.md

 Available Commands:

-  init         Initialize cert config files, where necessary.
+  init         Initialize a cert config <file>, where necessary.

   show         Show contents of a cert, CSR, or key <file> in human-readable form.

-  fingerprint  Calculate fingerprint of a cert, CSR, or key <file>.
+  fingerprint  Calculate a cryptographic checksum (a.k.a. fingerprint) of a cert, CSR, or key <file>.

   request      Create a key-pair and a CSR based on a config <file>.